tasriyan/Knara.MultiTenant.IsolationEnforcer/tests/MultiTenant.Enforcer.RoslynTests/roslyn_tests_scenarios.md

 }
 ```

-### # Scenario 5: SAFE Repository that uses TenantDbContext implements
+### # Scenario 5: SAFE Repository that uses TenantIsolatedDbContext implements
-A repository that uses a db context derived from `TenantDbContext` is considered safe and should compile without issues when used anywhere.
+A repository that uses a db context derived from `TenantIsolatedDbContext` is considered safe and should compile without issues when used anywhere.
 ```csharp
 public class Project : ITenantIsolated
 {